Chelsea vs Manchester United: Projected lineups, head-to-head, prediction

 —– Rashford —–

 At this point the United team pretty much picks itself.
 The back four is settled with Shaw perhaps being rested for Tyrell Malacia the only possible change.
 In midfield Scott McTominay could come in to give Fred a rest, while the front four has a great balance about it so expect that to stay the same.
-The old adage ‘if ain’t broken don’t fix it’ comes to mind with Erik ten Hag’s side right now.
-That said, after the intensity of games against Newcastle and Tottenham in four days and then heading to Chelsea for this one, let’s see how the energy levels are in this United squad.
+The old adage ‘if ain’t broken don’t fix it’ comes to mind with Erik ten Hag’s side right now and up top they don’t have many options with Martial out injured and Ronaldo suspended.
+After the intensity of games against Newcastle and Tottenham in four days and then heading to Chelsea for this one, let’s see how the energy levels are in this United squad.

 Chelsea vs Manchester United prediction